-Disciplinary actions are intended to correct substandard work performance and/or rule violations, not punish the employee.
+Disciplinary actions are intended to correct substandard work performance, conduct, and/or rule violations, not punish the employee.
 The disciplinary process is based on the concepts of just cause, fairness, equitableness and reasonableness.
-It is the University's policy and practice that discipline be progressive in nature, beginning with the least severe action necessary to correct the undesirable situation, and increasing in severity only if the condition is not corrected.
-In addition to being progressive in nature, it is important that the degree of discipline be directly related to the seriousness of the offense and the employee's record.
+The University supports a process of progressive discipline to address employees work performance, conduct, and/or rule violations while reserving the ability to immediately terminate in instances of serious harm or misconduct.
+It is important that the degree of discipline be directly related to the seriousness of the offense and the employee's record.